Partner Enablement

 Unifying two federal systems into one coordinated model strengthens readiness, improves governance, and ensures Service members receive timely, accurate benefits aligned to their medical and transition needs.
 It represents a modern, service‑member‑centered approach to disability evaluation—one that replaces complexity with clarity and delivers outcomes at the speed of need.

-Improved healthcare access and coordination for 9.5 million beneficiaries nationwide
+Improved healthcare access for 9.5 million beneficiaries nationwide